 I came close to titling these “essential” skills, but I knew that was unfair.
 God can and does work through all different types of people.
 But He has appointed some to be leaders, some teachers, etc. I know this from my experience working with and hearing from dozens of pastors each month.
 There are some great pastors who admit they aren’t skilled at leading the church.

-I hear it at least weekly — “I know how to teach and cafe for the people, but I’m simply not always sure how to lead.”
-And, yet they recognize the value in and the need for leadership.
+I hear it at least weekly — “I know how to teach and care for the people, but I’m simply not always sure how to lead.”
+And yet they recognize the value in and the need for leadership.
 They aren’t afraid of church leadership, as I’ve written about previously.

 I believe there are some helpful skills for those who want to lead a church to not only care for and disciple the people in the church now, but actually grow and be healthy at the same time — where there is momentum and unity and excitement around the vision of the Great Commission.

 Here are a 7 helpful skills I’ve observed:

 Networking – For definition purposes, this is “the cultivation of productive relationships”.
 It is the ability to bring the right people to the table to accomplish the mission and it is invaluable for any position of leadership.
 This is true inside and outside the church.
 One place where good relationships are proving helpful in the community, for example, is within school systems.
 With the right people, churches can make significant missional differences in their community with school relationships.
 Those relationships are formed through networking.
 And, the possibilities here are endless.